 All women aged 20 to 60 across Scotland are invited to have a cervical screening test every three years.
 In August 2010 a new set of leaflets was introduced into the national screening programme in Scotland.
 The leaflets explain what's involved, address reasons why women may not be coming forward and answer commonly asked questions.

-The Cervical Screening Test: Put it on your list provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test and cervical cancer.
+The Cervical Screening Test: provides further information on the screening programme for all those eligible as well as answering frequently asked questions about the test and cervical cancer.

 The Cervical Screening Test: Information for Lesbian and Bisexual Women has been developed to address specific questions considered by lesbian and bisexual women.